-1. The Enlightenment was a long period of intellectual curiosity, scientific investigation and political debate, beginning in western Europe in the mid 17th century and continuing until the end of the 1700s.
+1. The Enlightenment was a long period of intellectual curiosity, scientific investigation and political debate.
+It began in western Europe in the mid 17th century and continued until the end of the 18th century.

 2. The Enlightenment was marked by a refusal to accept old knowledge, ideas and suppositions.
-Enlightenment writers and thinkers preferred to use logic, reason, experimentation and observation to obtain new information.
+Enlightenment writers and thinkers preferred to use logic, reason, experimentation and observation to reach conclusions.

 3. The political Enlightenment examined the nature of human society, government and power.
 It also questioned the relationship between the state and individuals, who were assumed to be born with natural rights.